HaxeFoundation/code-cookbook/assets/content/cookbook/Abstract types/using-iterators-as-generic-type-parameters.md

 Test.hx:13: characters 26-57 : Type parameter must be a class or enum instance (found { next : Void -> Turtles, hasNext : Void -> Bool })
 ```

 What happened?
-Turns out that only types can be used as parameters, and an Iterator is a structure.
+Turns out that only types can be used as parameters, and Iterators are structures.
 This is a limitation when you want to use it as the parameter for a generic type.

 Javascript is quite flexible and is able to accept a structure as a type parameter quite happily, but it is not the same case for most of the rest of the targets.
 The cpp target, for instance, will complain the same way as it did for the swf target.